ThomasDumouchel/TraceIt/README.md

 <img src="images/The-Last-Supper.jpg" />

 <p>
-Working on this big of a scale obligates us to work smarter, since we are talking about a lot of materials that could be wasted, but also our time too.
+Working on this big of a scale forces us to work smarter, since we are talking about a lot of materials that could be wasted, but also our time too.
 Thus, we decided to draw with pencil the image first, using rulers, compasses and whatnot to achieve a drawing that would be as true to the original.
 Then, we would go over with the oil paint to complete our masterpiece.
 </p>

 <p>